saucelabs/sauce-docs/docs/mobile-apps/real-device-cleaning.md

 ## Private Devices

 :::caution
-On Private devices, access to some parts of the device settings is restricted: Wifi and Network Settings, Profile and Device Management, Passcode/Biometrics Settings, Developer options, Resetting device options, Creating AppleIDs, Battery Options, and Display Settings.
-These restrictions apply to iOS/Android private devices.
+On Private Devices, access to some parts of the device settings is restricted: Wifi and Network Settings, Profile and Device Management, Passcode/Biometrics Settings, Developer options, Resetting device options, Creating AppleIDs, Battery Options, and Display Settings.
+These rules apply to both iOS and Android public devices.
 :::

-Private Devices follow the same process as Public Devices.
-However, the customer can adjust the following as desired through our support:

-App allowlist:

-- Apps installed on the device can be selected, by name/bundleID/package name, to be preserved between sessions.
-These apps and their data will not be cleaned.
-They can be uploaded by the customer from Sauce Storage, or installed from the App Store/Play Store.

-Account allowlist:

-With the account allowlist you will be able:
-- Google accounts signed into the Play Store/Google Pay/In-App Purchase can be preserved between sessions.
-- Apple IDs signed into the device and App Store/TestFlight/Apple Pay/In-App Purchase can be preserved between sessions.

-System app allowlist:

-By default, we are removing most of the system applications from iOS, to ensure our cleaning service run faster.
-You can get back your Messages, Mail, Notes applications on private devices easily, by submitting a support request.
-Here you can find the list of system apps you can get access back to: https://support.apple.com/en-gb/guide/deployment/depece748c41/web
+While both Private and Public Devices follow the same cleaning process, Private Devices can be configured to allow applications and accounts to persist between sessions.
+Please see Private Device Management for details.